thejinchao/turbolink/README.md

 * Support streaming gRPC methods.
 * Support TLS connection.
 * A [protoc-plugin code generation tool](https://github.com/thejinchao/protoc-gen-turbolink) for generating protobuf code wrappers that can be used directly in blueprint.
+* Construct protobuf message through native make nodes in blueprints.
+* Support complex protobuf structures such as `oneof` field and self-nesting struct.
 * All public header files in the plugin do not include gRPC and protobuf library header files so that your project avoids including too many header files.

 ## Example